knightr1d3r007/Sneaky_devil-wireless_attack-gadget/README.md

 4.-A PC running linux

-# BEFORE ANYTHING (just in case):
+# Before anything (just in case):

 We need to grab a copy of your original flash chip.
 We will not needed it for this project, but better safe than sorry.
 So, desolder/remove the flash chip from the mini router and connect it to the clip adapter from the ch341a programmer and run the command:

 1.- This command will detect the flash chip (and its number) you removed from the A5-V11 mini router: